-These aren't gingerbread, nor ginger nut cookies, but instead more a ginger-flavored sugar cookie.
-Based on a recipe from my time in Germany, they're truly delicious.
+These ginger cookies aren't gingerbread, nor ginger nut cookies, but instead more a ginger-flavored sugar cookie.
+A traditional German recipe, they're easy and truly delicious.

 Gently spiced with ginger, with a smooth crumbly texture, these ginger cookies are a wonderful addition to any cookie plate, whether for Christmas or any time.
 I know we'll be making them again.